D4wnstar/aetherwisp/Wave mechanics/Quantities/Phase velocity.md

 $$v_{p}=\frac{\omega}{k}=\frac{\lambda}{T}$$
 where $\lambda$ and $T$ are the [[wavelength]] and [[period]].
 If the wave is composed of multiple layered frequencies, each of them will have its own phase velocity.
 The speed of the wave as a whole is then described by [[group velocity]].

+Generally speaking, the phase velocity is equal to the group velocity only in monochromatic, [[dispersion|nondispersive]] waves.

 :::image
 ![[Wave_group.gif]]
 An animation displaying the difference between phase velocity (green) and group velocity (red).
 Note how the green point never goes "up" or "down", i.e. it doesn't change amplitude.
 That means its phase is constant, and therefore shows the propagation of the phase.